List of National Defence Academy alumni: Vir Chakra

 163 NDA alumni have been awarded the Vir Chakra, India's third-highest wartime award.
 Of these, 96 are from the Army, 13 from the Navy and 54 from the Air Force.
-Notable recipients include Admirals Laxmi Narayan Ramdas, Vijai Singh Shekhawat, Arun Prakash, Lieutenant General Yogesh Kumar Joshi and Wing Commander Abhinandan Varthaman.
+Notable recipients include Admirals Laxminarayan Ramdas, Vijai Singh Shekhawat, Arun Prakash, Lieutenant General Yogesh Kumar Joshi and Wing Commander Abhinandan Varthaman.

 Peacetime

 As of September 2023, 12 Ashok Chakras, 45 Kirti Chakras, and 152 Shaurya Chakras, have been awarded to NDA officers.

 Ashoka Chakra

 Twelve NDA officers have received the Ashok Chakra, India's highest peacetime gallantry award.
 Of them, one is from the Air Force and the remainder are from the Army.
 Eleven officers received the award posthumously.
 Wing commander Rakesh Sharma of the Air Force is the only living NDA Air Force officer to receive the award.